All About That Bass: Composition and lyrical interpretation

-Release
+Release and promotion

 "All About That Bass" was released as the lead single from Trainor's debut extended play (EP) Title in 2014 and her studio album of the same name the following year.
 Epic Records released the song for digital download in several countries on June 30, 2014, as Trainor's debut single, and serviced it to radio stations in the United States on the following day.
 In the United Kingdom, it became available to stream on August 14, and for download on September 28.
 Sony Music sent the track to radio stations in Italy on September 5 and the United Kingdom's BBC Radio 1 added it to its playlist three days later.
 An EP titled "All About That Bass" was released in Austria, Germany and Switzerland on October 3; it also included the tracks "Title", "Dear Future Husband", and "Close Your Eyes".
 On the same day, "All About That Bass" was released as a CD single in Germany with only "Title" as its b-side.

 As "All About That Bass" began rising in popularity, Radio Disney's vice president of programming Phil Guerini asked Epic to send it a family-friendly version of the song with lyrics suitable for all audiences.
 The record label agreed to this because it wanted to maximize airplay and reach as many radio formats as possible.
 In the bowdlerized version, the line "But I can shake it, shake it, like I'm supposed to do" was replaced with "But Imma make it, make it, like I'm supposed to do"; and the line "Boys like a little more booty to hold at night" became "Boys like the girls for the beauty they hold inside"; it was also used on adult contemporary radio stations.
 Trainor and Kadish refused to make this version available for digital download because they believed it would "water down" the original.